-The Shandong Peninsular is home to a great many festivals and events which attracts visitors from home and abroad.
-Below is a selection of different festivals or events that are held annually catering to various interests.
-If you happy to visit Shandong during the period, be sure to be part of it.
+The Shandong Peninsula is home to a great many festivals and events which attract visitors from home and abroad.
+Below is a selection of different festivals or events that are held annually, catering to various interests.
+If you happen to visit Shandong during the relevant period, be sure to be part of it.

 Weifang Kite Festival: Held every April in Weifang which is nicknamed Kite Capital of the World, the event embraces kite fliers from all over the world.
 You'll see kites of every style, color, size, and shape.

 Qingdao International Beer Festival: Held in mid-August, the festival lasts two weeks and is the largest of its kind in Asia.
 The celebration takes place in multiple locations throughout Qingdao, but mainly in Qingdao International Beer City.
 The event features beer drinking contests, parade, and other recreational activities.